 Do not sit at your computer for long stretches without taking a break.
 Working without breaks will not only make you unproductive in the long term, it is physically unhealthy and will negatively impact your body over time.
 Take regular screen breaks, get up and walk around, and make sure you take a proper break for lunch.

 At Human Made you are not required to work at set times or for specific hours.
 You should take advantage of this flexibility.
 You can create a working pattern that suits you – if you prefer to work in the evenings you should (though make sure you have time off during the day).
 If ad hoc opportunities come up feel free to take advantage of them and don’t feel guilty for taking a morning or afternoon off just because you feel like it.

 Human Made’s 35 day holiday policy is not just a nice perk to attract people to join the company.
 It’s a pragmatic policy that we have to ensure that everyone in the company feels empowered to take time off when they need it.
-You have the freedom to take as much holiday as you want and you should take that holiday to ensure that you have a good work/life balance and that you have adequate recovery time after big projects.
+You should take that holiday to ensure that you have a good work/life balance and that you have adequate recovery time after big projects.
 We recommend taking at least a week every 2-3 months.
-Time can be taken off during client projects – it helps your team if you can plan this in advance.
+Time can be taken off during client projects but please work with your squad to ensure that they have enough notice and that work is covered.
 If you have worked on a long or stressful project we recommend taking a longer holiday to properly recuperate.

 Externalise your work

 Don’t keep all of your work in your head and try to keep on top of it in there.
 Write it down in some format.
 Once it is externalised you can safely stop thinking about it, knowing that you will return to it when you have completed some other piece of work.
 There are a number of ways you can externalise: the most basic is a to-do list written on a piece of paper.
 We use tools like Github to keep ongoing shared task lists of what teams have to do.